Chisyeuf/d365-sidepanel-dev-tools/README.md

 Randomize, visualize, and master your data.

 This tool provide functionnalities used on records form.
-Each button are reversible : it can be activated or deactivated without refreshing the page.
+Each button are reversible: it can be activated or deactivated without refreshing the page.

 1. Label Tools: `Display or hide logical names next to field names.
 Logical names can be clicked to be copied.`
    * Show/Hide Tab and Section logical names